 And, no matter what stage of your life you’re in, well, darling, you look at these answers and feel frustrated.
 This is nothing NEW.
 You have heard this before.

 How can you plan for the future and be in the here and now?
-How can you dive more deeply into joy?
-How can you be more mindful than you already am without becoming a self-absorbed jerk?
+Can you choose to dive more deeply into joy?
+What would it feel like to be more mindful than you already am without becoming a self-absorbed jerk?
 What if my present is nowhere near a happy experience?
 Who would blame my mind for wandering away?

 And the answer I’ve discovered when it comes to seeking answers in all these stages was to find practical ways to not just shift my thinking, but experience bliss that isn’t fleeting.